 Condom use at last sex with casual partners

 Condom use at last sex with a casual partner varied between 51% and 65% for men and between 43% and 60% for women (Figure 1e).
-For men there was no significant difference between arms (Table 2).
-For women, there were no significant differences between arms.
-However there seems to have been an increase between trial round 1 and 7 (OR=2.03 [1.21-3.43], pval<0.001; Table 3).
+There was no significant differences between arms (Table 2).
+However for women, there seems to have been an increase between trial round 1 and 7 (OR=2.03 [1.21-3.43], pval<0.001; Table 3).
 Among women the odds of reporting condom use at last sex with a casual partner varied significantly across calendar round with no consistent pattern (Table 3).

 Two or more sexual partners in the past six months